Leadership and Program Oversight

 TB Consultant Physician, Texas Department of State Health Services

 Lana Yamba, MD, MPH, CCRC is the physician for the Texas Tuberculosis and Hansen’s Disease Program/ Binational Tuberculosis (TB) Program.
 She is based at DSHS Public Health Region 11 in Harlingen, TX.
 She also serves as Assistant Professor/Faculty member with the DSHS General Preventive Medicine Residency program.
 Dr. Yamba has a degree in medicine from the University of Kongo (UK) in the Democratic Republic of Congo.
-She completed her General Preventive Medicine Residency program at the Department of State Health Services in Austin, TX and her Transitional Year Program at the University of Texas Rio Grande Valley.
-She earned her master’s in public health on Health Promotion and Community Health from the University of Texas A&M School of Public Health.
-Additionally, she is a Certified Clinical Research Coordinator (CCRC), she coordinated multiple clinical trials in different topics including Diabetes, Gastro-enterology, and Cardio-vascular diseases.
-Previously, she worked as a Research Project Coordinator-Clinic Facilitator at the Latino Research Initiative at the University of Texas at Austin on HPV vaccination program.
-Dr. Yamba’s interests include infectious disease prevention and control including Tuberculosis, Sexually Transmissible Disease (STD), HIV/AIDS as well as cancer prevention, and maternal and child health.
-She lives in Mission, Texas and enjoys cooking, travelling, reading, spending time with family and friends, and learning about different cultures.
+She completed her General Preventive Medicine Residency program at the Department of State Health Services in Austin, TX, and her Transitional Year Program at the University of Texas Rio Grande Valley.
+She earned her master’s in public health in Health Promotion and Community Health from the University of Texas A&M School of Public Health.
+Additionally, she is a Certified Clinical Research Coordinator (CCRC), and she coordinated multiple clinical trials on different topics including diabetes, gastroenterology, and cardiovascular diseases.
+Previously, she worked as a Research Project Coordinator-Clinic Facilitator at the Latino Research Initiative at the University of Texas at Austin on the HPV vaccination program.
+Dr. Yamba’s interests include infectious disease prevention and control including Tuberculosis, Sexually Transmissible Diseases (STD), HIV/AIDS as well as cancer prevention, and maternal and child health.
+She lives in Mission, Texas, and enjoys cooking, traveling, reading, spending time with family and friends, and learning about different cultures.